linrongbin16/fzfx.nvim/README.md

 > This is the next generation of [fzfx.vim](https://github.com/linrongbin16/fzfx.vim).

-E(x)tended commands missing in [fzf.vim](https://github.com/junegunn/fzf.vim), a brand new Neovim plugin build from scratch, focused on usability, customization and performance.
+E(x)tended commands missing in [fzf.vim](https://github.com/junegunn/fzf.vim), a brand new fzf plugin for Neovim, build from scratch, focused on usability, customization and performance.

 - [Feature](#feature)
 - [Requirement](#requirement)